-Your green bin is for organic matter such as food waste, garden waste, shredded paper, serviettes and tissues .
+Your green bin is for organic matter such as food and garden waste.
 This bin is emptied every week and turned into compost, which can be purchased.
 Your green bin isn’t the place for items such as treated timber, large stumps, branches, or animal waste.

 What you can put in your green bin

 - Food scraps wrapped in paper or newspaper

 - Garden clippings, twigs and small branches